wilmixjemin8/SRGX/README.md

 l) JSLASH Programming Language

-(generate  a   compiler   with  in  one  minute  as  mentioned  in  Gdollar)
+(generate  a   compiler   with  in  one  minute  as  mentioned  in  Gdollar Programming  Language)